-- ABC and BAI should, through PABA, share information on the orders it received through IABSS with booksellers in Africa - ABC's market territory, which does not include Africa, is well defined in the mission statement.
-However, in the absence of an Africa-based consolidator for such a wide range of African books, ABC can provide an interim option for acquisitions by book donors.23
+- ABC and BAI should, through PABA, share information on the orders it received through IABSS with booksellers in Africa - ABC's market territory is well defined in the mission statement.
+Africa is "open market" and can be supplied either by ABC or by the publishers.
+However, in the absence of an Africa-based consolidator for such a wide range of African books, ABC can provide an interim option for acquisitions by book donors.